rmarting/rhdh-exercises/README-gitlab.md

 type: Opaque
 ```

-You can create the `gitlab-secrets.yaml` inside of `custom-app-config-gitlab` folder an run:
+You can create the `gitlab-secrets.yaml` inside of `custom-app-config-gitlab` folder and run:

 ```sh
 oc apply -f ./custom-app-config-gitlab/gitlab-secrets.yaml -n rhdh-gitlab
 ```

-Modify app-config with environment variables from the new secret:
+Modify `app-config` with environment variables from the new secret:

 ```yaml
     app: